Box junction rules: what they are and how to use them

 We’ll cover the basic rules on how to use a box junction, as well as what the penalties are if these rules are disobeyed.

-How to use a box junction
+How to use a box junction?

 If a box junction is located at a signalled roundabout, you may only enter the box if you are able to cross over it without stopping.

 The aim in all cases is to keep the box junction clear so that you do not block traffic.
-Box junctions are also used in front of areas like fires stations, where an emergency may require a vehicle to exit or enter a building at short notice.
+Box junctions are also used in front of areas like fire stations, where an emergency may require a vehicle to exit or enter a building at short notice.

 Will I be fined for breaking box junction rules?